THE BREAD OF LIFE

 Andrew didn’t think that one boy’s lunch box would do much good.
 But what did Jesus do?

 Jesus said, “Have the people sit down.”
 There was plenty of grass in that place, and the men sat down, about five thousand of them.
 The crowd was so large they didn’t have time to count the women and children (Matthew 14:21).
 Jesus then took the loaves, gave thanks, and distributed them to those who were seated as much as they wanted.
 He did the same with the fish.

 When they had all had enough to eat, Jesus said to his disciples, “Gather all the pieces that are left over.
 Let nothing be wasted.”
 So they gathered them and filled twelve baskets with the pieces of the five barley loaves left over by those who had eaten.
 (John 6:5-13)

 What a picnic!
 You start with a small boy’s lunch, you sit on the grass with thousands upon thousands of famished people, you all eat until you’re completely stuffed, and when you’re done, you have to figure out who gets the leftovers.

-Needless to say, the crowd was delighted, and they began to discuss how to make Jesus king.
-But while they were still wiping their mouths on their sleeves, Jesus slipped quietly away.
+Needless to say, the crowd was delighted.
+Free food without working for it!
+Jesus had the power to give them whatever they craved!
+This was their kind of guy!
+The people started planning how to make Jesus their king.
+But while they were wiping their mouths and making their plans, Jesus slipped quietly away.

 Jesus told them that they were looking for him for the wrong reason.
 Their main motivation was that Jesus had somehow given them plenty to eat, and they were interested in an unlimited source of free meals.
-They didn’t understand that the miraculous meal was a sign pointing them to something even more important.
-They were looking only for the food that fills hollow stomachs, not the food that satisfies hungry hearts.
-Jesus told them,
+They didn’t understand that the miraculous meal was a sign pointing to something more important.

 “Do not work for food that spoils, but for food that endures to eternal life, which the Son of Man will give you.
 On him God the Father has placed his seal of approval.”